Return to the Home Page

 4. The patient or caregiver should be confident about the prescribed medicines aided by:

-5. Ensure an accurate and recent record of body weight for children; and round the dose to the nearest whole number.
+5. Ensure an accurate and recent record of body weight for children; and round the dose to the nearest practical dose (consider dose form and measurable volumes for oral liquids, i.e. the nearest graduation of an appropriate oral syringe).

 6. Prescriptions should always be clear: